Nurse Q&A: Lifestyle, Misconceptions, and Frustrations

 “Quite frankly, the only way to get through our job is laugh!
 The serious stuff is serious, but we habitually find a way to lighten the moment because, well, it would be all too somber if we didn’t.
 Comedians are notorious for making jokes out of the dark stuff, the gross stuff and the juicy stuff no one wants to talk about and that’s exactly what us nurses excel in.” – Chelsea

 “Isn’t it obvious?
 We are a semi-jaded bunch who are collectively very witty, overly worked, and feel chronically under appreciated.
-We see people at their worst, at their dumbest, and at those moments you think, “Why the F*** did you put that in there?”
-Yep.
-That candle doesn’t belong in your anus sir!
+We see people at their worst, at their dumbest, and at those moments you think, “Why?"
 You combine all that nursing experience and you have comedy that is moderately dark, hilariously raunchy, and very relatable.
 We tap into the funky-weird human condition from a nurse’s perspective.
-We are the perfect comedians because we see that craziness…everyday!” –Andrew
+We are the perfect comedians because we see that craziness… everyday!” – Andrew

 “Tech is the way of the future in healthcare.
 Everything is electronic from charting, communication, high resolution equipment and products.
 Webinars, Skype, telepresence, emails are just a few ways our meetings are now being held several times a week as opposed to traveling or face to face meetings or conferences which is a big requirement of my job.” -Maria